helenclx/helenchong-blog/src/en/posts/2024-11-26-what-i-am-thankful-for-2024.md

 ---
-title: "WeblogPoMo AMA: What I Am Thankful For in 2024"
+title: "WeblogPoMo AMA: What I Am Thankful For In 2024"
 desc: Taking the opportunity of answering a question from WeblogPoMo AMA to list the things I am grateful for in 2024.
 date: 2024-11-26T23:19:39+0800
 ---